Church of St Stephen, Ystrad: Architecture

-St Stephen's Church exemplifies Late Victorian ecclesiastical architecture adapted for industrial valley communities.
-Designed in the Early English Gothic Revival style, the building emphasises the pointed arches, vertical lines, and austere proportions characteristic of the period.
+St Stephen's Church is built in the Early English Gothic Revival style, with pointed arches and vertical lines.

-Built using materials typical of Rhondda valley construction, the church reflects the local building traditions that evolved during industrialisation.
-Contemporary buildings in the area, such as Ystrad Library, were constructed of brick with stone dressings, utilising materials from operations like the Bodringallt brick works, which became the second largest brick producer in the Rhondda.
+Contemporary buildings in the area, such as Ystrad Library, were constructed of brick with stone dressings.
+Building materials came from local operations including the Bodringallt brick works.

 Location and setting

-The church is strategically positioned at the junction of Penrhys Road and Tyntyla Road, serving as a focal point for the expanding community.
-The location on Church Street, Ystrad Rhondda, placed it at the heart of the developing settlement pattern.
+The church is at the junction of Penrhys Road and Tyntyla Road on Church Street, Ystrad Rhondda.

 The building sits within the Rhondda Special Historic Landscape, recognised in the national Register of Landscapes of Historic Interest in Wales.
-This heritage designation acknowledges the cultural and historical significance of the industrial transformation that shaped the valley.

 Parish life and community role

 St Stephen's operates within the Ministry Area of the Rhondda, a modern ecclesiastical structure encompassing fourteen churches across the valley communities.
 The church forms part of the parish of "Trealaw with Ystrad Rhondda with Ynyscynon" under the Diocese of Llandaff.

 Mining community heritage

-The church served communities directly connected to coal mining operations, with Ystrad housing some of the most profitable collieries in the Cory Brothers' empire.
-Over 70% of the Ystradyfodwg parish was Welsh-speaking in 1891, with the majority of mining immigrants coming from West Wales, particularly Carmarthenshire and Ceredigion.
+The church served communities connected to coal mining operations in the Ystrad area, where collieries belonged to the Cory Brothers of Cardiff.

-St Stephen's provided spiritual support during significant industrial incidents, including the 1871 gas explosion at nearby Pentre Colliery that resulted in 38 miners' deaths, and various mining accidents characteristic of the period.